A Lab Approach Workshop

 The workshop will be conducted on the University of Nebraska – Lincoln Nebraska Innovation Campus.

 Attendees are responsible for their own hotel reservations.
 A limited number of rooms at The Graduate Lincoln Hotel, 141 North 9th Street, 402-475-4011, have been reserved at a discounted price of $114 + tax per night.
 This rate is for 1-2 people per room and includes a hot breakfast in the hotel restaurant each morning.
 This special pricing will be available until March 1 or until the room block is full.
 To obtain the discounted pricing please reference the Microbiology workshop or the University of Nebraska Microbiology Workshop.

 The hotel offers free shuttle service to and from the Lincoln airport.
 When making your hotel reservation, you can also request free shuttle service to and from the Nebraska Innovation Campus the day of the seminar.
 The hotel offers parking at $14 per day in the garage located across the street from the hotel.
 This hotel is located in Lincoln’s Haymarket District and many restaurants are within walking distance of the hotel.
 The services provided by this hotel will allow you to visit Lincoln without needing to rent a car or utilize a taxi.

-The fee for this 3 day workshop which includes, 3 lunches, break refreshments, workshop notebook and all lab supplies is $900 per person.
+The fee for this 3-day workshop which includes, 3 lunches, break refreshments, workshop notebook and all lab supplies are $900 per person.

 Nebraska companies may be eligible for funding assistance through Nebraska Workforce Development.
 Please visit the following website for additional information.